dell-cloud-marketplace/docker-varnish/README.md

 - A named container (**varnish**).
 - Host port 80 mapped to varnish port 80.
-- A Volume Mapping host directory */vconf* to Varnish container directory */etc/varnish/config*  (which will survive a restart or recreation of the container).
+- One data volume (which will survive a restart or recreation of the container).
+The Varnish directory */vconf* on the host.
 - The **config.template** that you created will be loaded in the docker-varnish container.

 Do: